yochaigal/cairn/wip/2e/setting.md

 ### Name The Province
 Consider the following when determining the **Province** name:
 - What are the key geographic features of the region?
-- What sorts of factions dominate this place?
-Are they mercantile, religious, institutional...?
 - What major events (war, famine, discoveries) occured here in the past?
 Who were the major players?
+- What sort of factions have historically dominated this place?
 - A name may also include a reference to the region's relative position to the seat of power: _The Northeast Redoubt_, _Western Ranges_, etc.
 - The name (first, or family) of a "discoverer", conquerer or colonizer often sticks around long after their death.